 Your anti-virus software may warn you or even delete the Kon-Boot downloaded file.
 As far as I know, Kon-Boot is virus-free and safe to use.

-1. Download the latest version of Kon-Boot from http://www.kryptoslogic.com/ which costs $15.
+1. Download the latest version of Kon-Boot from www.kryptoslogic.com which costs $16.
 There is an older free version at http://www.piotrbania.com/all/kon-boot/ (download the floppy image for Windows&linux - the password needed to unzip it is kon-boot).
 You need to extract the file FD0-konboot-v1.1-2in1.img .
-A version that works with XP/Vista/Windows 8 can be found here (see link below video).
+A version that works with XP/Vista/Windows 8 (v1.1 2010-2013) should be used for Vista/7/8 32 or 64-bit.

 2. Use RMPrepUSB to format and prepare your USB Flash drive.
 You can choose any bootloader option or filesystem but remember to tick the Boot as HDD option.
 If you are unsure what options to use, just copy the settings from the picture below: